WeinbergMalte/timeseries-forecasting-workshop/README.md

 - [Udemy](https://www.udemy.com/): Parts of this workshop is built upon the excellent Udemy course on [Feature Engineering for Time Series Forecasting](https://www.udemy.com/course/feature-engineering-for-time-series-forecasting/).
 It's an older course but it checks out.
 Instead of an academic approach it has lots of great hands-on examples and explanations how stuff is actuall done in production.
 - [GitHub Codespaces](https://github.com/features/codespaces): Pre-configured dev environments in the cloud
-- [Poetry](https://python-poetry.org): The de-facto standard dependency management and packaging tool for Python
+- [Poetry](https://python-poetry.org): The hands down best dependency management and packaging tool for Python.
+Yes, dependency management in Python is super messy, but with Poetry it's a bit less messy.
--
+- [Jupyter](https://jupyter.org) Interactive development environment great for data science analysis and early-stage development.